Tyrese Maxey: College career

 Maxey made his college debut at Madison Square Garden for Kentucky's Champions Classic win over the Michigan State Spartans.
 Playing the day after his 19th birthday, Maxey came off the bench to score 26 points, a school record for a freshman debut, in the Wildcats' 69–62 victory.
 This outing was followed by a cold streak during which he only went 3-for-15 on three pointers across four games.
 The stretch was broken on November 23, when he scored 21 points, including four three-pointers, in an 81–56 rout of the Lamar Cardinals.
 After scoring 27 points and recording seven rebounds in a 78–70 overtime win over the Louisville Cardinals on December 28, Maxey was named the NCAA Division I National Player of the Week, the Southeastern Conference (SEC) Freshman of the Week, and the United States Basketball Writers Association Wayman Tisdale Freshman of the Week.

 On February 29, 2020, Kentucky clinched the SEC regular season championship with a 73–66 victory over the Auburn Tigers, during which Maxey scored 17 points.
 In clinching the regular season title, the Wildcats were meant to enter the 2020 SEC men's basketball tournament as the number one seed, but two weeks later, both the SEC Tournament and the 2020 NCAA Division I men's basketball tournament were canceled due to concerns over the emergent COVID-19 pandemic, bringing a premature end to Maxey's freshman season.
 Appearing in 31 games for Kentucky, including 28 starts, Maxey averaged 14 points, 4.3 rebounds, and 3.2 assists per game while leading the team with 34.5 minutes per contest.
 At the end of the season, he was named to both the All-SEC Second Team and the SEC All-Freshman Team.
-On April 6, 2020, shortly after the COVID-19 pause, Maxey declared for the 2020 NBA draft as did his teammates Nick Richards and Immanuel Quickley.
+On April 6, 2020, shortly after the COVID-19 pause, Maxey declared for the 2020 NBA draft.